How to Make the Perfect Frittata (Easy, Delicious, Healthy, Great in an Emergency)

 Basically, any kind or combination of vegetable(s) will work great!
 Just chop them up, and if they are harder vegetables, then just give them a quick little sauté first to soften them a bit!

 I use garlic, black pepper, a little salt, and smoked paprika almost every time.
 Adjust for your own tastes.
 I tend to use a lot of spice and just a tiny bit of salt.
+One reason I love using spices is they are so good for you in so many ways.
+You can find out more in this article about Kitchen Spices: Your Own Home Apothecary.

 Feel free to mix the spicy tastes up!
 Feel like Mexican?
 Add some Cumin and Chili pepper.
 Want Italian?
 Try Italian seasoning or just toss in some oregano, thyme, and/or marjoram!
 Want a taste of the islands?
 Try some Jamaican Jerk!
 You can do all kinds of things with a frittata!